ropensci-archive/ecoengine/inst/Using_ecoengine.md

 ## The ecoengine class

-Most functions in the ecoengine package will return a `S3` object of class `ecoengine`.
-The class contains 4 items.
+The data functions in the package include ones that query obervations, checklists, photos, vegetation records, and a variety of measurements from sensors.
+These data are all formatted as a common `S3` class called `ecoengine`.
+The class includes 4 slots.

-- A total result count (not necessarily the results in this particular object)
+- A total result count (not necessarily the results in this particular object but the total number available for a particlar query)
-- The call (So a reader can replicate the results)
+- The call (So a reader can replicate the results or rerun the query using other tools.)
 - The type (`photos`, `observation`, `checklist`, or `sensor`)
 - The data.
 Data are most often coerced into a `data.frame`.
 To access the data simply use `result_object$data`.

+The default `print` method for the class will summarize the object.

 ## Notes on downloading large data requests

 For the sake of speed, results are paginated at `25` results per page.
-It's possible to request all pages for any query by specifying page = all in any search.
-However, this should be used if the request is reasonably sized (`1,000` or fewer records).
-With larger requests, there is a chance that the query might become interrupted and you could lose all the partially downloaded data.
-Instead, use the returned observations to split the request.
+It is possible to request all pages for any query by specifying `page = all` in any function that retrieves data.
+However, this option should be used if the request is reasonably sized (`1,000` or fewer records).
+With larger requests, there is a chance that the query might become interrupted and you could lose any data that may have been partially downloaded.
+In such cases the recommended practice is to use the returned observations to split the request.
 You can always check the number of requests you'll need to retreive data for any query by running `ee_pages(obj)` where `obj` is an object of class `ecoengine`.

 ```r